the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 helloWorld.text = 'Bye Bye React';
 ~~~~~~~~

 But when to use each declaration?
 There are different opinions about the usage.
-I suggest to use `const` whenever you can.
+I suggest using `const` whenever you can.
 It indicates that you want to keep your data structure immutable even though values in objects and arrays can get modified.
 If you want to modify your variable, you can use `let`.

 Immutability is embraced in React and its ecosystem.
 That's why `const` should be your default choice when you define a variable.
 Still, in complex objects the values within can get modified.
 Be careful about this behavior.